International Diploma of Permaculture Design Tom Palmer

 These two certificate programs make up the beginning of all of our Diploma and Degree programs.
 They can also be taken individually or together without enrolling in a full program.
 For more information click here.

-Following the content-rich 6 month Certificate programs, you will be making a series of structured project reports (Output Packets) published in your e-portfolio.
-Each report is reviewed by a peer, your main advisor, and your Permaculture mentor.
+Following the content-rich 6 month Certificate programs,you will start focusing on your self-chosen project work, making a series of structured project reports (output packets) that you will publish in your e-portfolio.
+Each report is reviewed by yourself, a peer, your main advisor, and your Permaculture mentor.
 This results in comprehensive feedback on your work as you progress along your pathway.